-- 9. The Syllabus: The syllabus is a living document that can and will be altered throughout the duration of the course based both on need and design.
+- 10. Grade Appeals: If you believe that you were not graded appropriately for a given assignment and wish to contest that grade, you must do so in writing.
+Appeals will not be accepted for 48 hours from which the assignment was returned.
+The appeal should clearly state your objection and request that your work be re-evaluated.
+Re-evaluated work will be graded from scratch and the grade can be increase or decrease from the grade originally assigned. - 11.
+The Syllabus: the syllabus is a living document that can and will be altered throughout the duration of the course based both on need and design.
 Generally, this may means readings will be removed or added as needed.
-All changes will be listed on Blackboard, so make sure to check announcements for any such change. - 10.
+All changes will be listed on Blackboard, so make sure to check announcements for any such change. - 12.
 Contacting the Instructor: The best way to get in touch with me is either through Blackboard or email.
 Any question that is of general interest to the entire class should be posted on Blackboard first.
 Such questions will be redirected to Blackboard if they are emailed to me.